actualmira/DevSecOps-EKS-CloudNative-Platform/README.md

 In order to fully understand the whole security architecture, I did threat modeling first, with that I could model every component including actors, data flows, processes, and data stores.
 This is important because it helps me understand what I’m building, what can go wrong, and how it can be mitigated which drives every architectural decision.
 This is a shift left security because it identifies and mitigates threats at design time rather than discovering them after deployment.

-In this architecture I implemented a multi-environment deployment through Terraform workspaces.
+In this architecture I will implement a multi-environment deployment through Terraform workspaces.
 Due to cost constraints, the dev and production workspaces will not run silmutaneously.
 I will validate infrastructure changes in the dev workspace first, then promote to production using Terraform apply with a manual approval gate before destroying the dev workspace.
 This will ensure no untested or unreviewed infrastructure change reaches production directly.

 This threat model covers 47 threats across all six STRIDE categories applicable to this architecture.
 I applied DREAD scoring for risk quantification and NIST CSF mapping for compliance alignment.
 I did a risk analysis with mitigated risks, residual risks and accepted gaps documented.